Home Alone (franchise): Home Alone 4 (2002)

 The fourth installment was directed by Rod Daniel and premiered as a television film on ABC on November 3, 2002.
-This film returns to the original's main character, Kevin (played by Mike Weinberg), and one of the two Wet/Sticky Bandits, Marv (played by French Stewart).
+This film returns to the original's main character, Kevin (played by Mike Weinberg), and one of the Wet/Sticky Bandits, Marv (played by French Stewart).
 Kevin's parents have separated, and he lives with his mother.
-He decides to go spend Christmas with his father and his rich girlfriend Natalie, but finds himself having to deal with his old nemesis Marv, his new wife/sidekick Vera (played by Missi Pyle), and an unlikely servant of Natalie working as their inside person.
+He decides to spend Christmas with his father and his father's rich girlfriend, Natalie, while they host a visiting prince at her mansion.
+Kevin has to deal with his old nemesis as Marv tries to kidnap the prince with the help of Vera, Marv's new wife and sidekick (played by Missi Pyle), and a seeming unlikely servant as their inside person.
 It was released to Region 1 DVD on October 20, 2003.
-Filming began on July 29 in Melbourne.
-Home Alone 4 is the first film in the series that was not theatrically released.
+Filming began on July 29 in Cape Town, South Africa.
+Home Alone 4 is the first film in the series that had no involvement from John Hughes and was not theatrically released.

 Home Alone: The Holiday Heist (2012)

 On March 15, 2012, ABC Family announced the development of the fifth installment in the Home Alone series.
 It premiered exclusively on ABC Family's Countdown to the 25 Days of Christmas on November 25, 2012.
 The film stars Christian Martyn, Jodelle Ferland, Malcolm McDowell, Debi Mazar, and Eddie Steeples.
 The story centers on the Baxter family's relocation from California to Maine, where Finn becomes convinced that his new house is haunted.
-When his parents become stranded across town, Finn sets traps to catch his new home's ghosts, but instead proves troublesome for a group of three thieves (McDowell, Mazar, and Steeples).
+When his parents become stranded across town, Finn sets traps to catch his new home's ghosts, but instead proves troublesome for a group of three thieves (McDowell, Mazar, and Steeples) who plot to steal a valuable painting in the basement of the house.